 The teaching practice will follow a mixed methodology based on cooperative learning, collaborative learning and self-learning.
 The training activities will be carried out through seminar classes (2 credits), computer room work (0.3 credits) and data collection in the laboratory (3 credits).
 During the seminar sessions, the most common applications of different software packages will be explained and in the computer room they will work with specific examples that, in some cases, may have been previously obtained in the laboratory.
-The elaboration of tutored works, reports and the completion of exams will suppose a total of 0,7 credits more in the computer room.
+The elaboration of tutored works, reports and taking exams will suppose a total of 0,7 credits.

+Each student will undertake one weekly practical session, in a time slot different from their seminar sessions.
+In total, there will be six experimental sessions in the laboratory and two more in the computer room.
 After every two experimental sessions, the analysis of data will be performed in the computer room the day after the second one, except for the students of the group G (double bachelor's degree "Chemistry-Biochemistry") who will perform the analysis of data just after the laboratory session.
 This session will take place in the computer rooms and its duration will be two hours (one hour in the case of group G).
-Once an experimental session has been carried out, the laboratory instructors and their students will rotate.
-Each group of students and their instructor will proceed to perform the following experimental session and the calculations corresponding to these two experimental sessions in that week.
+Once an experimental session has been carried out, each group of students and their instructor will proceed to perform the following experimental session and the calculations corresponding to these two experimental sessions in that week.
 The cyclic process will be repeated until all students have completed the six laboratory practical sessions and two in the computer room.